GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Rejecting false positive scenarios

 The transit-like feature might originate from another star that is gravitationally bound to the target, such that it has the same proper motion and is not resolved in ground-based observations, and if that other star is itself an eclipsing binary or a transiting star-planet system.

 Visual examination of the transit light curve shape (see \figr{trlc}) shows that it has a short ingress and egress and most of the transit is spent in the so called ``flat bottom" part (2nd to 3rd contacts).
 This is expressed quantitatively by the measured flat bottom duration (see \tabr{params}) to be $93.4 \pm 3.6\ \%$ of the total transit duration.
 Therefore, the relative duration of the ingress and egress is $< 9$ \% (\sig{3}).
+An ingress and egress duration of 9 \% of the total transit duration is also rejected by the data, as the residuals of such a model show significantly increased scatter (by 5\%) and systematic features during ingress and egress.
+The reduced $\chi^2$ increased by 6\%, which is significant given the number of degrees of freedom.

-This value is also an upper limit on the possible radii ratio that can produce the observed light curve, whether it is on the target star or originating from a fully blended gravitationally bound star which is itself an EB or star-planet system.
+The upper limit on the ingress and egress duration is also an upper limit on the possible radii ratio that can produce the observed light curve, whether it is on the target star or originating from a fully blended gravitationally bound star which is itself an EB or star-planet system.
 Therefore the transiting or eclipsing object must be smaller than 0.34 \rjup\ which is close to the radius of Neptune.
 Hence the transiting object cannot be a star, a brown dwarf, or a gas giant planet.